marshmallow-code/webargs/docs/upgrading.rst

 the schema.
 In order to achieve this, webargs now passes the full data from the specified location to the schema.

-However, many types of request data are so-called "multidicts" -- dictionary-like types which can return one or multiple values.
-To handle `marshmallow.fields.List` and `webargs.fields.DelimitedList` fields correctly, passing list data, webargs must combine schema information with the raw request data.
-This is done in the :class:`MultiDictProxy <webargs.multidictproxy.MultiDictProxy>` type, which will often be passed to schemas.

 Therefore, users should specify `unknown=marshmallow.EXCLUDE` on their schemas in order to filter out unknown fields.
 Like so: